feelpp/mordicus/source/datamodel/class_diagram_1.rst

 .. warning::

-   OBSOLETE, kept for illustration purposes (Modelio better than plantuml)
+   OBSOLETE, kept for illustration purposes, to show that Modelio is better than plantuml.

 Diagramme 2